dward2/BME547/Resources/virtual_machines.md

   ```bash
     sudo apt install python3-pip
   ```
-  You may be prompted to enter your password (which is your Duke NetID).
+  You may be prompted to enter your password (which is your Duke NetID password).
 * The `venv` package is not installed as part of this Python installation.
   If you attempt to install a virtual environment and get an error, install `venv` with the following command:
   ```bash
   sudo apt install python3.10-venv
   ```
-  You may be prompted to enter your password (which is your Duke NetID).
-Once `venv` is installed, you should then be able to create your virtual environment using `python3 -m venv venv`.
+  You may be prompted to enter your password (which is your Duke NetID password).
+Once
+  `venv` is installed, you
+  should then be able to create your virtual environment using `python3 -m venv venv`.